nexus-actions/release-nexus-staging-repo/README.md

 - `username`: Your Sonatype username, same the Sonatype Jira one
 - `password`: Your Sonatype password, same the Sonatype Jira one
 - `staging_repository_id`: The ID of the staged repository to drop.
+- `description`: The description to use for the closed repository.
+Defaults to `"Closed by Github Actions"`.
 - `base_url`: The url of your nexus repository, default to OSSRH (https://oss.sonatype.org/service/local/)
 - `close_only`: This option disable the auto-release process, default is `'false'`